sba190007/CS4395_Portfolio/README.md

 * [Program 1](https://github.com/sba190007/CS4395_Portfolio/blob/729b4ad508a558a31970f1dfaa330f13414464ed/NGrams_sba190007/Program1_sba190007.py) creates the n-gram dictionaries
 * [Program 2](https://github.com/sba190007/CS4395_Portfolio/blob/729b4ad508a558a31970f1dfaa330f13414464ed/NGrams_sba190007/Program2_sba190007.py) uses the dictionaries to build a language model
 * The [narrative](https://github.com/sba190007/CS4395_Portfolio/blob/c01a1a8062f6cc0f029546bb0ba79311435a1514/CS4395NGramsNarrative.pdf) is a written reflection on the utility of n-grams and language models.

+### Assignment 6: Web Crawler
+This assignment resulted in a knowledge base about cakes/baking from the Preppy Kitchen's blog and associated webpages.
+Web crawling and web scraping functions were used to crawl the blog and extract key terms, then use those terms to create a dictionary of sentences containing those terms.
+Beautiful Soup and NLTK were used to extract the text from the pages and process them.

+* [Python script](https://github.com/sba190007/CS4395_Portfolio/blob/ebb59a2f3456bf9f678f06c10cadbd3be794c86a/WebCrawler_sba190007/WebCrawler_sba190007.py) crawls from a starting link and creates a knowledge base by scraping relevant links.
+* The [report](https://github.com/sba190007/CS4395_Portfolio/blob/ebb59a2f3456bf9f678f06c10cadbd3be794c86a/WebCrawler_sba190007/CS4395WebCrawlerReport_sba190007.pdf) displays the knowledge base, discusses how the knowledge base was created, and provides a sample dialog that could be created with a chatbox and the knowledge base.